TensorSpeech/TensorFlowTTS/README.md

 |   |- stats.npy/
 |   |- train_utt_ids.npy
 |   |- valid_utt_ids.npy
+|- examples/
+|   |- melgan/
+|   |- fastspeech/
+|   |- tacotron-2/
+|   ...
 ```

-Where stats.npy contains mean/var of train melspectrogram, train_utt_ids/valid_utt_ids contains training and valid utt ids respectively.
+Where stats.npy contains mean/var of train melspectrogram (we can use mean/var to de-normalization to get melspectrogram raw), train_utt_ids/valid_utt_ids contains training and valid utt ids respectively.
 We use suffix (ids, raw-feats, norm-feats, wave) for each type of input.

 **IMPORTANT NOTES**:
 - This preprocessing step based-on [ESP-NET](https://github.com/espnet/espnet) so you can combine all models here with other models from espnet repo.